crapuscul/Inventory_app/README.md

 ## Description

-This is my first project.
+This is my first project, it is not 100% complete as I am adding more functionalities and rearranging the code accordingly.

 The Inventory Management App is a Django-based web application designed to help businesses keep track of their inventory, manage product details, and streamline the overall inventory management process.